tardate/LittleArduinoProjects/playground/ATtiny8MHz/README.md

 avrdude done.
 Thank you.
 ```

-Now to just change the CKDIV8 from it's factory setting, I just need to update the low fuse:
+Now to just change the CKDIV8 from its factory setting, I just need to update the low fuse:

 ```